 Install the access point in an area where structures, trees, or hills do not obstruct radio signals to and from the access point.

-The access points shall be installed no lower than 10 ft.
-AFG to avoid vandalism and no higher than 40 feet to allow support from the ground level.
+The access points shall be installed no lower than 10 feet AFG to avoid vandalism and no higher than 40 feet to allow support from the ground level.
 All access points shall be mounted at the same height.

 The minimum placement height shall support and align with the associated video surveillance camera equipment.
 Proposed locations must be situated to inhibit public access and/or tampering.